 Magento is unique and often used by major brands due to its scalability and breadth of features.
 Magento 2 requires specialist knowledge and technical understanding for it to perform and run optimally.
 As I’ve completed four exams in Magento 2, I’m comfortable working on all types of Magento projects and carrying out Magento migrations.

-Initially starting on Magento 1 and now working with Magento 2 I fully understand the fundamentals of the platform.
-It’s especially important because failure to do this often results in a project not quite working how you want.
+Initially starting on Magento 1 and now working with Magento 2, I fully understand the fundamentals of the platform.
+This is especially important because a lack of understanding often results in a project not quite working how you want.
 Understanding how Magento handles data in terms of products is pivotal.